 Measurement can be made on horizontal or vertical surfaces.
 Subsequent sets of readings show how the structure is behaving and will indicate permanent deformation as time progresses.

-Encardio Rite’s Models of tilt sensors and beam sensors is one of the best in the industry because of the following impeccable features:
+Encardio Rite’s Models of tilt sensors and beam sensors are some of the best in the industry because of the following impeccable features:

 Tiltmeters and beam sensors have a wide application area that includes: